What to expect

 Decide, commit & book

-If at the end of the assessment session you decide that counselling is for you, then we would continue to meet for 50 minute sessions at a mutually convenient time.
+If at the end of the first session you decide that counselling is for you, then we would continue to meet for 50 minute sessions at a mutually convenient time.

 Therapy can be short or long-term and both can be beneficial - we would review at regular intervals to check that you are happy with what's happening.